 Shoplifting in Massachusetts can have serious consequences.
-A shoplifting charge can go on your criminal record, you can face fines, probation and possibly jail.
+Shoplifting charges can go on your criminal record.
+Also, you can face fines, probation, and possibly jail.
 However, many times a deal can be reached to avoid any of those consequences.
-If you have been charged with shoplifting call Massachusetts Shoplifting Attorney Patrick Donovan.
-He has helped many people keep their shoplifting charge off their criminal record.

 “Patrick did a great job for our family on a clerk magistrate hearing.
 Also, he delivered a great result and we couldn’t be happier.
-Highly recommended.”
-Chris
+Highly recommended”

 What are the Massachusetts Shoplifting Laws?